Boris Johnson fired from Channel 4's US election coverage after being called cheap for book slip - ExBulletin

 Your support makes all the difference.

-Boris Johnson has been fired from Channel 4's US election coverage after being criticized for plugging his book.
+Former British Prime Minister Boris Johnson was criticized for plugging his book during an appearance on Channel 4's coverage of the US election.

-The former prime minister was due to comment on the results of the presidential race alongside Republican supporter and reality TV star Caitlyn Jenner, and Stormy Daniels, the woman at the center of Mr Trump's secret trial.
+Guests on the program included Caitlyn Jenner, a Republican supporter and reality TV star, and Stormy Daniels, the woman at the center of Mr Trump's secret trial.

-But, after having repeatedly referred to his memoirsUnchained, Host Krishnan Guru-Murthy said Mr Johnson was fired for talking too much about his book.
+Mr Johnson appeared on the cover, at one point being asked by Ms Daniels whether he still considers Trump his friend.
+He also revealed that he had recently spoken to Mr. Trump.

+Mr Trump faces sentencing later in November after being found guilty of 34 counts of falsifying business records relating to the payment of hush money to adult film actress Stormy Daniels days before the election from 2016.

 Guru-Murthy called the former prime minister's actions very cheap.

-Co-host Emily Maitlis challenged Mr Johnson after the exchange in which Ms Daniels spoke about her trial and asked Mr Johnson if he had children.

-Mr Trump faces sentencing later in November after being found guilty of 34 counts of falsifying business records relating to the payment of hush money to adult film actress Ms Daniels days before the election from 2016.
+Channel 4 replaced the former Prime Minister with Mr Michael Cohen, Mr Trump's former lawyer.
+But it is not clear whether Mr Johnson's departure was planned.

-Mr Johnson has been promoting his new memoir Unleashed since its release last month.
+The 60-year-old has been promoting his new memoir titled Unleashed following its release last month.

-The 784-page book looks back on his tenure as Prime Minister from 2019 to 2022, including Brexit and the Covid pandemic.
+The 784-page book looks back at Mr Johnson's time as Prime Minister from 2019 to 2022, including Brexit and the Covid pandemic.

-Guru-Murthy fronted the channel's first nightly US election show since 1992, alongside former Newsnight presenter Emily Maitlis.
+Channel 4 News presenter Guru-Murthy has fronted the channel's first nightly US election program since 1992, alongside former Newsnight presenter Emily Maitlis.

-Political pundits and a number of famous faces, including Mr Johnson, joined the hosts in the Washington DC studio as the American public opted for Trump over Harris.
+Political experts and a number of famous faces, including Mr Johnson, will join the hosts in the Washington DC studio as the American public decides whether Democratic candidate Kamala Harris or Mr Trump becomes president.

+Meanwhile, Boris Johnson said it was a beautiful thing not knowing what would happen in the US election.

-As media coverage began last night, Mr Johnson said: Nobody knows what's going to happen, it's a fantastic thing, it's a beautiful thing because there are countries where there are democratic elections and where they know very well what is going to happen.
+The former British prime minister, who appeared as a guest on Channel 4's coverage of the US election with British channels Emily Maitlis and Krishnan Guru-Murthy, said: Nobody knows what's going to happen, it It's a fantastic thing, it's a beautiful thing because there are countries where they organize democratic elections and where they know very well what is going to happen.

-Speaking about working with Trump, Mr Johnson said: I had a very interesting time working with Donald and there are clearly some issues we disagree on, referring to gun control and women's reproductive rights.
+Speaking about working with former US President Donald Trump while he was Prime Minister of the UK, Mr Johnson said: I had a very interesting time working with Donald and there are clearly questions about which we disagree with, referring to gun control and women's reproductive rights.

 We became absolutely friends, he continued.
 What really worries me right now is Ukraine and the future of democracy in that country.
 I think that whatever happens in these elections, there is a risk of catastrophe in Ukraine.